tomexiskandar/bintang/README.rst

 Table.iterrows(columns=None, row_type='dict')
 --------------------------------------------------

 Loop through Bintang table's rows and yield index and row.
-By default row will be in python dictionary.
+Row can be yield in as dict (default) or list.

 | columns: a list of columns for each row will contain.
 If None, contain all columns.
-| row_type: roweither 'dict' or 'list'.
-Default the row type as dict.
+| row_type: either 'dict' (default) or 'list'.

 .. code:: python